inparallel/pstat/README.md

 Features
 --------
 * Blazing-fast
+* Can build using standard C++ library only - no external packages required
-* Makes use of TBB lock-free queues, if available, for maximum performance, and falls back to custom structures if not
+* Makes use of [Intel TBB]((https://www.threadingbuildingblocks.org/)) lock-free queues, if available, for maximum performance, and falls back to standard containers if not
 * Outputs in CSV format
 * Supports outputting raw or human-readable stat records
 * Supports specifying a list of directories/files to skip